…and the Art of Asking

 During the next half millennium, more often than not, scientific truth has been built on accepted hypotheses, which were later discarded.
 More truth has turned untrue than there exists.
 All scientific truth has in it fallibility, which does not stop us applying it and produce all sorts of working apparatus, which keep on working even after the underlying scientific principle has been disproved.
 Why?
 Should they not all stop, suddenly?

-One must ask oneself, how can one trust walking on a structure if one knows about its superficiality?
+One must ask oneself, how can one trust walking on a structure if one is aware of its superficiality?

-We don’t know much, but with what we believe we know, we have created the world we live in.
+We have not learned much, but with what we believe we know, we have created the world we live in.
 For example: “We still don’t know much about magnetism, but we use magnetism to produce electricity, about which, we don’t know much either.”
 Where would we be without it?
 Who knows Nikola Tesla?
 Take him out of the equation, and we would still live like in the early 19th century.
 Do you know, can you imagine what that means?

 The art of asking questions has developed, science expanded and brought us the industrial revolution, devolution or evolution.